 The Trustee reviews the ESG rating provided by Mercer as part of the Plan's regular quarterly performance reporting.
 A change in ESG rating does not mean that the fund will be removed or replaced automatically.
-The Trustee will ask managers to comment on these areas when they present from time to time at IC meetings.
+The Trustee will ask managers to comment on these areas when they present from time to time at meetings.

-Non-financial considerations and member views
+9.1 Non-financial considerations and member views

-Non-financial considerations, including members' ethical views (when expressed) may be taken into account in the selection, retention and realisation of investments
+Non-financial considerations, including members' ethical views (when expressed) may be taken into account in the selection, retention and realisation of investments.

-Investment Restrictions
+9.2 Investment Restrictions

-The Trustee have not set any investment restrictions on the appointed investment managers in relation to particular products or activities, but may consider this in future.
+The Trustee has not set any investment restrictions on the appointed investment managers in relation to particular products or activities, but may consider this in future.

 The Trustee reviews an annual stewardship monitoring report, which includes details of voting and engagement activities associate with each of the funds invested in.
-Challenge manager decisions that appear out of line with the investment fund's objectives or the objectives/policies of the Plan.
+The Trustee will challenge manager decisions that appear out of line with the investment fund's objectives or the objectives/policies of the Plan.